Comparisons12 min read

 Mobile Experience

-Grammarly has a dedicated keyboard app for both iOS and Android that works across every app on your phone — Messages, email, Notes, even social media.
-It provides real-time grammar corrections as you type on mobile.
+Grammarly has a dedicated keyboard app for iOS and Android that works in literally every app on your phone — Messages, email, Notes, even social media.
+It gives you real-time grammar fixes as you type.

 QuillBot doesn't have a dedicated mobile app.
-You can access the web tools through a mobile browser, but the experience is clunky, and the paraphraser is hard to use on a small screen.
+You can access the web tools through a mobile browser, but that's clunky, and the paraphraser is annoying on a small screen.

-For students who draft notes, emails, or discussion board posts on their phones, Grammarly's mobile presence is a clear advantage.
+For students drafting notes, emails, or discussion posts on their phones, Grammarly's mobile app is a clear advantage.

 Winner: Grammarly